 Follow your own rules closely!

 Contestants will hold you to them.
-Don’t allow in submissions that are missing a requirement or that include something prohibited.
+Don’t allow submissions that are missing a requirement or that include something prohibited.
 If your rules say a submission “must” (vs. “should”) include or do something, then it must.
-For example, if you require a video and it must be under 5 minutes, you will likely need to disqualify submissions with videos that go 5:10.
+For example, if you require open source projects, the projects must be open source, you will likely need to disqualify submissions that haven’t added the correct open source license.

 Be Consistent

 If the rules leave room for discretion or interpretation, check with your attorney and make sure to apply the rules consistently to everyone participating in the challenge.
-Remember, letting people in because of a rule you wish you had is not sufficient.
-Fix it for next time.
-Exceptions disadvantage submitters.
+Remember, disqualifying a project because of a rule you wish you had is not fair and is not sufficient.

 Answer Questions